1rishipathak/Chakravat-cycldtc/readme.md

 cyclone detection, classification and forecasting for the north indian ocean. built for SIH problem statement 26070 (ministry of earth sciences / IMD).

-the problem statement asks for identification, classification and prediction from multi-source satellite data. i split that into four tasks:
+The problem statement (sih2026 26070) asks for identification, classification and prediction from multi-source satellite data.
+We split that into four tasks:

 - T1, find storms in a satellite image and pin the centre
 - T2, classify the dvorak cloud pattern